Patsy Biscoe: Recognition

 Biscoe was made a Member of the Order of Australia in 2016 for her services to music and her local community.

-During the early 1990s, Biscoe was parodied by Adelaide comedian Glynn Nicholas who played Paté Biscuit on the Australian Broadcasting Corporation television comedy show, The Big Gig.
+During the early 1990s, Biscoe was parodied by Adelaide comedian Glynn Nicholas, who played Paté Biscuit on the Australian Broadcasting Corporation television comedy show, The Big Gig.
 Biscoe appeared in several episodes with Nicholas, one time tying up Biscuit and taking his place on the show with Bongo, Biscuit's hand puppet.
 She also appeared on the show using her own hand puppet, Bongette—the female counterpart of Bongo.
-When on screen together, neither Bongo nor Bongette could hide their attraction for the other.
+When on screen together, neither Bongo nor Bongette could hide their attraction for each other.